Trey-Menna/Group-Forth-Project/README.md

 # Group-Forth-Project
 Group Forth in C Project

+# How to run with terminal using cmake
+- navigate to Group-Forth-Project folder
+- cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build
+- cmake --build build
+- Navigate to build/bin folder in project directory
+- ./forth or ./main

 # Intended Support
 - Add support for variables and constants.
 - Add support for conditionals (e.g. if-else) and loops
 - Add support for functions
 - Add support for the "REPL" of FORTH

 # Group R-forth
 - Group R-forth